Edited on Jul 4, 2026.

-"Branding PR" is the specialty where public relations meets brand strategy — the firms retained to launch a brand, reposition one, manage a rebrand, or carry the earned-media side of a brand transformation.
-It is one of the most consistently misunderstood categories in the communications industry, and the confusion costs companies money: the wrong kind of vendor brought in for the wrong stage of the brand work.
+A branding PR firm is the communications agency retained to launch a brand, reposition one, manage a rebrand, or carry the earned-media side of a brand transformation.
+It is one of the most consistently misunderstood categories in the communications industry — routinely confused with a brand design agency, which is a different discipline entirely.
+The confusion costs companies money: the wrong kind of vendor brought in for the wrong stage of the brand work.

 This page is the working map of how the category actually functions, the structural distinction between a branding PR firm and a brand design agency, and the firms running the brand-launch and rebrand engagements where the earned-media side of the brand is built — not after the identity, but alongside it.
-For the full standing reference of every branding firm Everything-PR has profiled, see the Creative & Brand section of the PR Firms Directory.
-For the sibling 2026 sector rankings, see Crisis and Financial.
+For the full ranking, see the leading PR firms in 2026 — Everything-PR's U.S. Index of the firms running this work.

 What branding PR firms actually do